Squam Lake New Hampshire Real Estate, Waterfront and Waterfront Access Properties

 It is not by accident that the Squam Lakes area is in pristine condition, but due to the unique efforts of dedicated organizations and individuals, who believe that preserving the watershed is essential for the public’s enjoyment of this beautiful area.
 The natural beauty of the Squam Lakes area continues to bring visitors back year after year.

 Squam Lake (SKWAWM), irregularly shaped lake, central N.H., in Carroll, Gradton, and Belknap cos., 14 mi/23 km NNW of Laconia; c.7 mi/11.3 km long.
 In resort area; Squam Brook drains SW through Little Squam L. into Pemigewasset R. Town of Holderness at W end.
-Location of movie On Golden Pond.
-Also known as Asquam L.
+Location of movie

 - Brook Trout